 The Leatherman brand is synonymous with high-quality multi-tools for both military and everyday applications.
 A Leatherman tool is most certainly an item you should take with you on a daily basis.
 But is the Leatherman Tread, a bracelet multi-tool, the one you should be carrying?

-So what are the pros of the Tread?
-Did it fit in well with my EDC?
+Did the Leatherman Tread LT fit in well with my EDC?

 Aside from its unique appearance, this tool might be the best carry-on multi-tool item available when travelling.
 That’s right.
 It’s TSA compliant!
-As someone who often flies for work, knowing that I can carry a multi-tool onto a plane without any security problems is pretty comforting.
+As someone who often flies for work, knowing that I can carry multi tools onto a plane without any security problems is pretty comforting.

 It also looks pretty cool!

-Here are the specs of the Leatherman Tread LT
+Here are the specs of the Leatherman Tread Bracelet LT